J.D. Davis Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in the league.
+- The Dodgers pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Dodgers' 4.49 team ERA ranks 21st among all MLB pitching staffs.
+- The Dodgers have the 24th-ranked team ERA across all league pitching staffs (4.64).

-- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (89 total, 1.3 per game).
+- The Dodgers rank 23rd in baseball in home runs given up (91 total, 1.3 per game).

-- Miller (3-0) takes the mound for the Dodgers in his fifth start of the season.
-He has a .78 ERA in 23 2/3 innings pitched, with 23 strikeouts.
+- Gonsolin (4-1) gets the starting nod for the Dodgers in his 10th start of the season.
+He has a 1.93 ERA in 46 2/3 innings pitched, with 36 strikeouts.

-- In his most recent time out on Saturday against the Philadelphia Phillies, the righty threw six scoreless innings while surrendering three hits.
+- In his last outing on Wednesday against the Chicago White Sox, the righty tossed six scoreless innings while surrendering two hits.

-- The 24-year-old has amassed an ERA of .78, with 9 strikeouts per nine innings, in four games this season.
-Opponents are hitting .150 against him.
+- In nine games this season, the 29-year-old has a 1.93 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .155 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.